 Notes: A garden favorite available in many cultivars, but for the pollinators likely best to stick with the true native for most attraction and this will reseed freely to make up for the short-life tendency; hence best for naturalizing.

-Native to most of the US except NW Midwest US and naturalized in some areas the NE: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized to Northeastern US, native to most of the Central US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).